Julien2744/Simple-Ant/README.md

 ### Other Informations

+> [!NOTE]
-Because I'm using a Spider as the base for the ant, spiders no longer have their eyes glow and no longer appear if the spider is invisible.
+> Because I'm using a Spider as the base for the ant, *spiders no longer have their eyes glow and no longer appear if the spider is invisible*.

 Also because I'm using a Spider as the base for the ant, any mod/datapack that modify the behavior of spiders will affect the ants, except if those allowed me to blacklist the ant from guetting any modification.

-Also because of Spider behavior, the ants pathfing is absolutly horrendous and they tend to be aggresive at night if you get too close to them.
+And also because of Spider behavior, the ants pathfing is absolutly horrendous, and they tend to be aggresive at night if you get too close to them.

 <details>
 <summary>List of mods/datapacks where I-ve made the datapack compatible with</summary>

     - Crop & Kettle (workers can pick items from the datapack)
-    - Farmer's Delight Refabricated [REQUIRE ADDON] (workers can pick items from the mods)
+    - Farmer's Delight Refabricated [REQUIRE ADDON] (workers can pick items from the mod)
     - Hostile Mobs Improve Over Time
     - Random Mob Sizes
 </details>